positonic/collab/src/pages/index.md

 title: Anticipation hub
 image: /img/greece.jpg
 heading: Anticipation hub
-subheading: Inform, organize and exchange
+subheading: How the Red Corss will inform, organise and exchange
 mainpitch:
   title: Anticipation hub
   description: >
     Anticipation hub is a very exciting new project from the Red Cross.
 Wait to you see  what the results of this will be!
 description: >-
   Anticipation hub is a very exciting new project from the Red Cross.
 Wait to you see
     what the results of this will be!
 intro:
   blurbs:
     - image: /img/greece.png
-      text: >
+      text: |
         This is a major project in Greece.
     - image: /img/sudan-lessons.jpg
-      text: >
+      text: |
         We learnt a lot of lessons in Sudan
     - image: /img/sudan-health.jpg
-      text: >
+      text: |
         We helped a lot of people in Sudan
     - image: /img/sudan.jpg
-      text: >
+      text: |
         We have been undertaking major operations in Sudan
   heading: What we offer
   description: >